rsksmart/devportal-1.0/rif/identity/ssi/specs/identity-layout.md

 ---
 layout: rsk
-title: "Identity Layout - Specs - Self-Sovereign Identity - RIF Identity"
-tags: rif-identity, rif-id, ssi, self-sovereign-identity
 ---

 ## Identity layout - create and recover identities

-As described [here](../#multi-identity-model) RIF Identity proposes a standard model to enable users store one single secret and obtain multiple public and not associated identities.
+As described [here](../specs/#multi-identity-model) RIF Identity proposes a standard model to enable users store one single secret and obtain multiple public and not associated identities.

 Technically, a user is going to save a seed that the wallets will use to create different private keys in a deterministic way.
-If all the wallets follow the same algorithm to create accounts, it can be achieved that any wallet can correctly recover which accounts have been used before.
+If all the wallets follow the same algorithm to create accounts, any wallet could correctly recover which accounts have been used before.

-> Please make use of [this section](../../../definitions) for core concept definitions
+> Please make use of [this section]({{ site.baseurl }}/definitions) for core concept definitions

-So, any user can hold a mnemonic phrase to access to their RIF Identity account, and from that account obtain different public Personas.
+So, any user can hold a mnemonic phrase to access their RIF Identity account, and from that account obtain different public Personas.

 ## Protocols